PyCQA/baron/docs/index.rst

 Like said in the introduction, the FST keeps the formatting contrary to an AST.
 Here the following 3 codes are equivalent but their formatting is different.
-Baron sees and the difference so when dumping back the FST, all the formatting is kept:
+Baron sees the difference so when dumping back the FST, all the formatting is kept:

 .. ipython:: python